danielhmills/virtuoso_reduce_csv/csv_reduce/readme.md

 An extension of Virtuoso's [attach_from_csv()](http://docs.openlinksw.com/virtuoso/fn_attach_from_csv/) function, that automatically reduces multiple CSVs from a directory to a virtual SQL table.

+###Installation
+Run the reduce_csv.sql SQL script from your virtuoso instance.

 #### Parameters
 tb (VARCHAR): Virtual table name